isomerpages/moe-chungchenghighyis/_our-cca/Uniformed Groups/St John Brigade.md

 ---
 title: St John Brigade
-permalink: /our-cca/uniformed-groups/st-john-brigade
+permalink: /our-cca/uniformed-groups/st-john-brigade/
 description: ""
 third_nav_title: Uniformed Groups
 ---
 # **St John Brigade**
-Our St John Brigade (SJB) unit aims to serve mankind by relieving pain and suffering.
-We strive to produce competent, compassionate and confident cadets who can give back to their families, the community and the country.
+*Our St John Brigade (SJB) unit aims to serve mankind by relieving pain and suffering.
+We strive to produce competent, compassionate and confident cadets who can give back to their families, the community and the country.*

 ### Motto
 For The Service of Mankind

 ### Teachers-in-charge

-Ms Nurhayati (1st IC)
-Ms Norsuzana Bte Siani (2nd IC)
-Mrs Peh-Leow Li Yong, Shirley
+Mrs Peh-Leow Li Yong, Shirley (IC)
+Ms Isabelle Lim Ji Yu

 ### Training Schedule
 Please click on the link below to view CCA venue & schedule.